If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-In 1962, Olympia Dukakis married Yugoslav-American actor Louis Zorich.
-They remained married until his death in January 2018.
-The couple had three kids together, named Christina, Peter, and Stefan.
+In 1962, Dukakis married Yugoslav-American actor Louis Zorich.
+The couple remained married until Zorich's death in January 2018 and had three children: Christina, Peter, and Stefan.

-Eventually, Olympia Dukakis became a master instructor at New York University for fourteen years.
-She also taught courses at Columbia and Yale.
+Dukakis served as a master instructor at New York University for 14 years and also taught acting at Columbia and Yale Universities.
+Her educational legacy influenced a generation of performers and theater practitioners.

 “IMDb Olympia Dukakis Biography” https://www.imdb.com/name/nm0001156/bio?ref_=nm_ov_bio_sm